abinit/abinit/doc/tutorial/eph4mob.md

     as well and the static dielectric tensor
     These quantities are then used to treat the long-range (LR) part of the dynamical matrix in the Fourier interpolation of the phonon frequencies.
-    We will see that these quantities are also needed in the Fourier interpolation of the DFPT potential.
+    As discussed in the EPH introduction. these quantities are also needed for the Fourier interpolation of the DFPT potential.

 <!--
 Only the (partial) DDB and POT files produced at the end of the DFPT run